Frequently Asked Questions

-As the Jewish and pro-Israel community is not monolithic, no one organization can claim to serve as the sole representative of that constituency.
-However, CIJA is the most democratic and representative Jewish organization in Canada, with a structure comprising various local and national bodies that enable Canada’s Jewish community to have a direct role in determining CIJA’s positions, priorities, and initiatives.
+As the Jewish and pro-Israel community is not monolithic, no single organization can claim to serve as the sole representative of that constituency.
+However, CIJA is the most democratic and representative Jewish organization in Canada, with a structure comprising various local and national bodies that enables Canada’s Jewish community to have a direct role in determining CIJA’s positions, priorities, and initiatives.

 What does CIJA believe?

 - The Jewish community contributes significantly to Canada’s continued success.

 - Fighting antisemitism and bigotry in all its forms is critical to a healthy society.

 - Antisemitism is destructive to Jews and non-Jews alike and, it must be addressed for the benefit of all Canadians.

 - Canadian thought-leaders, and policymakers serve all Canadians when they factor the Canadian Jewish perspective into Canadian policies and laws.

 - Jewish Canadians have an important role to play in Canadian society.

 - Jewish Canadians have an important role to play in Canadian.
 Jewish.
 Advocacy.